-L. Execution
+M. Execution

 In consideration of the mutual covenants set forth above and in the exhibits hereto, the Parties have caused to be executed this agreement by their undersigned officials duly authorized.
+Each person signing this agreement warrants he or she is duly authorized to do so and to bind the respective party, which has the institutional, managerial, and financial capability (including funds sufficient to pay the non-federal share of project cost, if applicable), to ensure proper planning, management, and completion of the activities described herein.

+Early Learning Coalition of North Florida

-By:
+By: OREL

 Printed name: Dawn E. Bell

 Title: C.E.O.

-Date: June 28, 2017
+Date: June 19, 2019

 FEIN: 59-3691819

-Office of Early Learnin ug
+Office of Early Learning

-By:

 Printed name: Rodney J. MacKinnon

 Title: Executive Director

 Date:

 FEIN: 59-3474751

-OEL
+Office of Early Learning

-Approved as to form and legal sufficiency, subject only to full and p

-execution by the parties S.
+Approved as to form and legal sufficiency, subject only to full and proper execution by the parties.

-By:
+Bv:

-Maggi O'Sullivan Parker
+Printed signature: Maggi O'Sullivan Parker

-Printed signature:

-Printed signature: Title: General Counsel

-General Counsel

 Title: General Counsel

+Date: